openstack-infra/nodepool/doc/source/configuration.rst

          :value:`providers.[openshift].labels.type.pod` label type;
          specifies the image name used by the pod.

+      .. attr:: image-pull
+         :default: IfNotPresent
+         :type: str

+         The ImagePullPolicy, can be IfNotPresent, Always or Never.

       .. attr:: cpu
          :type: int

          Only used by the
          :value:`providers.[openshift].labels.type.pod` label type;
-         specifies the amount of cpu to request for the pod.
+         specifies the number of cpu to request for the pod.

       .. attr:: memory
          :type: int